The week started with major coastal flooding in Charleston. The weather was beautiful.

-Between 1953 and 2000, Charleston experienced minor flooding an average of eight times per year.
+Between 1953 and 2000, Charleston experienced minor flooding an average of eight times per year, according to the National Weather Service.
 In the past decade, that number has quintupled to more than 41 instances annually.

-Monday’s event was classified as major flooding, a threshold reached only six times between 1953 and 2000, yet has happened eight times in the past two years.
+Monday’s event was classified as major flooding, a threshold reached only six times between 1953 and 2000, yet has happened eight times in the past two years, according to the weather agency.

-“On the satellite, you could see the tide come in,” said Neil Dixon, a meteorologist at the National Weather Service in Charleston.
+“On the satellite, you could see the tide come in,” said Neil Dixon, a NWS meteorologist at in Charleston.
 It’s the first time he’s ever witnessed such a thing.

 “It was really striking to see some of the marshy areas fill in with water,” he noted.
 “We did reach coastal flood criteria a few minutes [after noon].
 A lot of water pushed in.”